mongodb/atlas-billing/README.md

 1. Sign into [MongoDB Atlas](https://cloud.mongodb.com)
 2. Create a new Project within the Atlas Organization which you wish to analyze billing data for.
 Give the project a descriptive name such as `Atlas Billing`.
 3. Deploy a new cluster in this project to store your billing data.
-The free tier (M0) should be sufficient to get started.
+If you have a lot of usage, we recommend using an M10 cluster or higher to store and process your billing data.
 Give your cluster a descriptive name such as `billing-data`.
 4. Create an API Key for the project.
-This will be used to programmatically deploy the Realm app:
+This will be used to programmatically deploy the App Services app:
     * Ensure that `Atlas Billing` is your active project
     * Click **Access Manager** on the top bar, and then **Project Access**
     * Click **Create API Key**